Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Noam Mohaliver School in Bnei Brak

-This is the second year that Noam Mohaliver school in Bnei Brak has taken part in Global Entrepreneurship Week, this time with a focus on social entrepreneurship.
+This is the second year that Noam Mohaliver school in Bnei Brak has noted GEW.
+This time with a focus on social entrepreneurship.

 During the week, students heard lectures from guest entrepreneurs and took part in lessons on entrepreneurship.